 A short history of domestic steam oven technology

-Before I answer those pressing questions, a quick history for you.
+Before I answer the question of whether a steam oven is worth it, a quick history for you.

-Gaggenau’s technology and performance is still widely regarded as the benchmark for home steam ovens but since they launched, most of the world’s major kitchen appliance manufacturers have also added steam and combination steam ovens to their ranges.
+Gaggenau’s build quality is still widely regarded as the benchmark for home steam ovens.
+Since they launched, though, most major kitchen appliance manufacturers have also added steam and combination or convection steam ovens to their ranges.

 So what is a steam oven and how is it different to a combi steam oven?